Woman doing a stretching exercise in sportswear made of elastane or spandex material

 Elastane is breathable

-After the rubber comparison, this property of the material elastane is even more amazing.
-The smooth spandex fibers absorb little moisture and dry quickly again.
-Thus, clothing made of spandex never looks uncomfortably wet.
-However, there is one disadvantage: the synthetic fiber develops unpleasant odors more quickly than it's the case with natural fibers.
+After the rubber comparison, this property of the synthetic fiber is all the more astonishing.
+The smooth elastane fibers absorb very little moisture and dry quickly.
+As a result, spandex clothing never feels uncomfortably wet.
+However, there is one disadvantage: synthetic fibers develop unpleasant odors more quickly than natural fibers.
 However, there are already innovative coatings that prevent perspiration odors.

 04

-Artificial fibers do not feel as comfortable on the skin as natural fibers.
-That's why elastane is only ever added to fabrics to make snug-fitting and elastic fabrics, and not used exclusively for fabric production.
-The proportion is usually less than 30 percent and endows cotton fabrics, for example, with stretchy capabilities.
-Stretch jeans, socks or yoga pants are a good example.
-However, spandex not only works well in the mix with sustainable natural fibers, but is also readily found in super stretchy blended fabrics with other synthetic fibers, for example for neoprene suits, swimwear or cycling clothing.
+Synthetic fibers do not feel as pleasant on the skin as natural fibers.
+This is why elastane is only ever added to fabrics in order to produce precisely fitting and elastic fabrics and is not used exclusively for fabric production.
+The proportion is usually less than 30 percent and gives cotton fabrics, for example, stretch properties.
+A good example is stretch jeans, socks or yoga pants.
+However, elastane not only works well when mixed with sustainable natural fibers, but is also often found in super-stretchy blended fabrics with other synthetic fibers, for example for wetsuits, swimwear or cycling clothing.

 Spandex has many uses, for example in hard-wearing swimwear.